 Do you have employees that regularly go out to the field as part of their job?

-You can’t use video surveillance and computer monitoring then, right?
+In that case, you can’t use video surveillance and computer monitoring — you need GPS tracking.

 But there are certain limitations when it comes to GPS tracking.

 For example, while you can always fit a tracker to a company vehicle to see its location in real-time, you can’t always force employees to download tracking apps on their personal smartphones.

 For employees who don’t use a company vehicle to go out into the field, you’ll have to provide a work phone that’ll help you track them when they’re out of the office during work hours.

 And don’t forget to let your employees know that they’re being tracked through their office devices.

 As we have seen above, using employee-friendly monitoring software is the best way to monitor employee activities.
 From tracking the time spent on tasks to analyzing each employee’s productivity, these tools make employee monitoring a breeze.

 But with so many tools available, it can be challenging to decide on the right employee monitoring software for your business.